wp-plugins/flexible-captcha/readme.txt

 == Changelog ==

+= 0.4 =
+Fixed problem with replying to comments on the dashboard.
+0.3 didnt work with replying from the page or post edit screens.

 = 0.3 =
 Fixed problem with replying to comments on the dashboard.
 Removed PHP notice when checking for captcha request.